Help Make Strides Against Breast Cancer

 Manchester - Sunday, Oct.
 20, 2013

 Nashua - Sunday, Oct.
 20, 2013.

 Rutland County (Castleton) - Sunday, Oct.
 6, 2013Rutland County (Castleton) - Sunday, Oct.
 6, 2013

 Chittenden County (South Burlington) - Sunday, Oct.
 20, 2013

 Why the American Cancer Society?

 The American Cancer Society currently invests more in breast cancer research to better understand, prevent, and cure the disease than in any other cancer site.
 We take pride in funding promising researchers early in their careers, and our track record is something we share with pride.
 Of the researchers chosen for Society funding throughout the years, 46 have gone on to win the Nobel Prize.
-Thanks to fundraising supporters like you, the American Cancer Society has played a role in nearly every major cancer research breakthrough in recent history, including:
+Thanks to fundraising efforts of our volunteers, the American Cancer Society has played a role in nearly every major cancer research breakthrough in recent history, including:

 •Funding research into breast-conserving surgery, using lumpectomy plus radiation for treatment